 *Only accessible for FHA, VA and USDA loans.
 NOT conventional loans.

 The Mortgage Credit Certificate is a great program that is offered throughout North Carolina and the rest of the country.
 It is awesome because it can be combined with the N.C.
 Home Advantage Mortgage.
 You could save up to $2,000 in taxes per year with this awesome combination.
 As long as your income and sales price meet the specific criteria, then you are able to pursue this.
 If the home you are buying is 50% of the interest in a new home or if you are planning on buying an already existing home, you will be able to lower your income-tax liability.
 This program helps you in many ways and can be very beneficial for you.

 The Mortgage Credit Certificate is awesome in that it can be combined with the majority of loans.
 It is very beneficial to first time home buyers.
 This includes some adjustable-rate mortgages, which of course like most loans, has its pros and cons.

 If you would like, you can keep learning about Mortgage Credit Certificates here.

 The U.S. Department of Veteran Affairs (The V.A.
 Loan)

 The Veteran Affairs Loan is a great national loan that is offered to only those who qualify for it.
 If you are looking for a loan and want a 0% down option, the V.A. loan may be the one for you.
-This loan is perfect for first time home buyers.
+This loan is perfect for first time home buyers in Charlotte.
 They offer the loan to them and also buyers who are military veterans.
 This program is perfect exclusively for veterans, so if you are a veteran then this applies to you!
 The V.A. loan, in some cases, will finance 100% of the loan if you qualify for it.